About the Show

 NY Times Critic's Pick

 Harrison Greenbaum began performing magic at the age of five and stand-up comedy while studying psychology and English at Harvard.
 A summa cum laude graduate, Harrison was the longest-tenured president of the Harvard Magic Society in the group’s history and the creator and co-founder of the Harvard College Stand-Up Comic Society.

-Now living in Manhattan, Harrison has become one of the most in-demand performers in New York, performing in more than 600 shows a year, which has led to both Time Out New York and the NY Daily News to call him "the hardest- working man in comedy."
+Now one of the most in-demand comedic performers in the world, Harrison has performed more than 600 shows a year for the past 15 years, leading both Time Out New York and the NY Daily News to call him "the hardest-working man in comedy."
 One of Comedy Central's "Comics to Watch," Harrison has also received many awards and honors for his comedy, including the Shorty Award in collaboration with Comedy Central and the New York Comedy Festival for "Best Emerging Comic" (2011).